bams-pspss/bams-pspss/README.md

 - [ ] Complete GoDot tutorial.
 - [ ] Make a simple game.

+### 🍮 A little bit more about me
+- I am currently a student in Seneca College.
+- Studying Computer Programming!
+- I have passion and obsession of wanting to be a game developers!

 <!---
 bams-pspss/bams-pspss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.